joaquimnetocel/exampleNode/folderMarkdown/folderProjectCreation/filePrisma.md

   npx prisma db pull --schema=./prisma/schema.prisma
   ```

+* WINDOWS BUG FIX: IF WORKING WITH WINDOWS, OPEN THE MYSQL FILE _my.ini_ AND ADD `lower_case_table_names=2` RIGHT AFTER THE LINE `[mysqld]`.
+RESTART THE MYSQL SERVER.
+THIS IS GOING TO ENABLE UPPERCASE IN MYSQL TABLE NAMES.

 * CREATE THE COMMAND `npm run database` BY ADDING THE FOLLOWING LINES TO THE _script_ ENTRY IN [_package.json_](../../package.json):

   ```json